 Birmingham Christmas Market Dates

-According to their official website, the provisional dates for Birmingham Frankfurt Christmas Market 2022 are Nov 4 – Dec 23, 2022*.
+According to the official Visit Birmingham website, this year’s dates for Birmingham Frankfurt Christmas Market are Nov 2 – Dec 23, 2023.

 You can find out more in our full list of Christmas market opening dates in the UK.